September 16, 2025

 With coaching and management, however, it comes down to understanding what people need and creatively thinking through solutions that best address these needs in real time.
 When she first started coaching, Van found that she had certain expectations, or wanted things done in a particular way, and could get frustrated when that didn’t happen.

-“I’d get frustrated that I wasn’t helping someone I was training grow,” Van says, “because I wouldn’t let go of the little things.”
+“I’d get frustrated that I wasn’t seeing the results I wanted,” Van says, “because I couldn’t let go of the little things.
+In return, I would over correct.”

 Quickly, however, she realized two things: not everybody is the same when it comes to learning curves, and not everyone absorbs information the same way.
-Not every student will understand things as quickly as the next, but most importantly – it’s not actually about letting things go; it’s about finding the right way to communicate the feedback.
+Not every student will understand things as quickly as the next, but most importantly – it’s not always actually about letting things go; it’s about finding the right way to communicate.

-“If they’re making a mistake,” says Van, “you still need to point out the mistake, but it’s more about communicating it efficiently to where they’re able to pick up that information.”
+“If you see a mistake,” says Van, “you still need to point out the mistake, but it’s more about communicating it efficiently to where they’re able to understand where the mistake happened, and how to avoid doing it again.
+The end goal is to teach and give my peers tools to succeed.”

 As the Academy Operations Director at Easton Denver, Van’s priorities lie in keeping a pulse on each department, from admin to each division of martial arts, and ensuring that nobody feels forgotten.
 Between the front desk, Muay Thai, Jiu Jitsu, Kids Martial Arts, there are a lot of moving parts and along with keeping up with all of them, Van needs to make sure that people feel comfortable approaching her with whatever they need.